Radix Sort Algorithm in Data Structure

 c) Third iteration

-Sorting based on the digits at hundreds of places
+Sorting based on the digits at hundreds place

 For the final iteration, we want to get the most significant digit.
-In this case, it’s the 100th place for each of the integers in the list.
+In this case, it is the hundreds place for each of the integers in the list.

 List after the third iteration

-As we can see, the list is sorted now in ascending order.
-The final iteration has been completed, and the sorting process is now finished.
+The list is now sorted in ascending order.
+The final iteration has been completed, and the sorting process is finished.

 Pseudocode of Radix Sort Algorithm